South Korea: End to Korean War agreed to 'in principle'

 In September Kim Yo-jong, the powerful sister of North Korean leader Kim Jong-un, signalled that her country could be open to talks, but only if the US dropped what she called a "hostile policy" against them.

+North Korea consistently objects to the presence of US troops in South Korea; the joint military drills held every year between US and South Korea; as well as US-led sanctions against North Korea's weapons programme.

+But the US has repeatedly said that North Korea must first abandon its nuclear weapons before any sanctions can be lifted.

-On Monday, Mr Moon said that North Korea had set this demand as a pre-condition to discussions.
+On Monday, Mr Moon said that North Korea was continuing to make this demand as a pre-condition to discussions.

 "Because of that, we are not able to sit down for a discussion or negotiation on the declaration... we hope the talks will be initiated," he said.

-The South Korean leader has made engagement with the North a cornerstone of his presidency, and has previously argued that a formal declaration to end the war would encourage the North to give up its nuclear weapons.
+The South Korean leader has made engagement with the North a cornerstone of his presidency, and previously argued that a formal declaration to end the war would encourage the North to give up its nuclear weapons.